ryanh9700/scriptable-calendar-widget/README.md

 8. Take a screenshot then run getWidgeImage to select photo
 9. Add large Scriptable widget to homescreen
 10. Long hold and press "Edit 'Scriptable'" and add main widget

+11. Create an API Key on WMATA's website and replace within the code.
+To configure the stations you want, you can find the station codes online and modify the request URL.

+### Important
+Go to Files app and navigate to the Scriptable folder.
+Ensure all .js and .txt files have the "Keep Downloaded" setting turned on.

 ### Other Functionality
 1. Press city name to automatically run getLocation to update location and weather